Sri Lanka by Local Rail

 After breakfast, we’ll embark on a walking tour of Galle, a colonial gem and the largest fortified city built by Europeans in Asia.
 The city’s strategic seaport has been used by Persians, Arabs, Greeks, and others for nearly 3,000 years.
 Galle was once the seaport of Tarshish, linked to King Solomon’s legendary trade.
 The Portuguese arrived in 1502, followed by the Dutch in 1640, and finally the British in 1796, who preserved the fort as the district’s administrative centre.

-The afternoon is free for you to relax or explore the old town at your leisure.
+The afternoon and evening is free for you to relax or explore the old town at your leisure.
 Galle has a strong arts scene, with both local and international artists drawing inspiration from the town’s colonial charm.
 Wander through its streets to discover boutique shops, galleries, cafes, and vibrant artwork.

 In the evening, why not head out to try some local delicacies?
 Egg Hoppers, a crispy bowl-shaped pancake with an egg at the bottom, Chicken Kottu Roti, and Parippu (Sri Lankan red lentil curry) are all popular dishes.
 You can also enjoy a glass of Ceylon Arrak, distilled from coconut sap and aged in Halmilla wood.